fappels/dolibarrextdirect/README.md

 **Usage:**

 For more details on how to use the Classes in your client side code, you can examine the provided jasmine unit tests in file extdirect/testing/test.js.
 You can run the test with URL "http://your.server.net/.../htdocs/extdirect/testing/", enable auto superAdmin assignment for this and set admin language to en_US.
-At least two warehouses, 2 multiprice indexes and one customer with rowid 1 must be available to succeed the test.
+At least two warehouses, 2 multiprice indexes and one customer-supplier with rowid 1 must be available to succeed the test.

 **Supported Dolibarr Versions:**